-NOTE 5: The NEF uses the AF ID, External Group Identifier or GPSI that was obtained in step 2 to determine what DNN will be used to enable transfer of unstructured data between the UE and the AF.
+NOTE 5: The NEF uses the AF Identifier, External Group Identifier or GPSI that was obtained in step 2 to determine what DNN will be used to enable transfer of unstructured data between the UE and the AF.
 This determination is based on local policies.